 “Can machines think?”
 This question, asked by mathematician Alan Turing in the 1950s, dynamically changed the way we look at machines.
 In 1956 John McCarthy famously coined the term ‘Artificial Intelligence’ (AI) which described machines capable of performing tasks that typically require human intelligence.
 Over the years AI has been gaining popularity and often vendors tend to promote how their products and services utilize AI.
 In many cases, they are only referring to one aspect of AI such as machine learning.
 When in fact, AI is a combination of hardware and software which helps it write and train machine learning algorithms.

 Generally, AI learns by devouring enormous amounts of data and deciphers the data for correlations and patterns.
 It uses these patterns to make predictions.
 For instance, chatbots are fed a blueprint of text chats that help them determine how humans interact with each other.
 Similarly, image recognition tools can learn to pinpoint and label objects in images by reviewing a surplus of data.
 AI focuses on 3 cognitive skills: learning, reasoning, and self-correction.
 AI can be broadly divided into 2 types: Narrow AI and General AI.
+(Also, find our discussion of an exciting development in AI: GPT-3)

 Artificial Narrow Intelligence (ANI) also known as ‘Weak’ AI is the pre-existing AI in this world.
 Narrow AI is a 'soldier' that can only concentrate on one particular task like YouTube recommendations, the Spotify playlist, or driving a car.
 ANI can perform tasks in real-time but they draw their experience from a specific set of data.
 The outcome is that ANI cannot fathom performing a single task outside its comfort zone.
 Every machine that encircles us is Narrow AI.
 Google Assistant, Google Translate, Siri, and other natural language processing (NLP) tools are specimens of Narrow AI.
 The assumption why ANI is called ‘weak’ is that interaction with humans is unfulfilling.
 But the actual reason why ANI is considered weak is that it is machine lightyears away from human intelligence.
 It lacks the self-awareness, consciousness, and genuine intelligence to match us.
 ANI cannot think for itself.
 Human beings have the affinity to gauge their surroundings, to be sentient creatures, and to have emotionally driven responses to circumstances.
 The AI that exists surrounds us doesn’t have the variability or flexibility to think as we do.